Skip to main content

 Why Now?

 Waiting to address these issues will likely lead to higher costs.
-For example, the current elementary windows are so old they may fall out if opened, and the lack of proper building footings is causing water to seep into the school during heavy rain.
+For example, the current elementary windows are failing and if opened fall out, and the lack of proper building footings is causing water to seep into the school during heavy rain.
 These projects are designed to protect our community's investment and extend the life of our school buildings.